Aniket-Bodele/HR-analytics-/README.md

 # HR-analytics-
-Created a visual appealing dashboard using PowerBi showing proper analysis of data
+Created a visually appealing dashboard using PowerBi showing proper analysis of data